loyada/typedpy/README.rst

 typedpy
 =======

-``typedpy`` is a library for easty type-safe Python structures.
-It supports Python 3.3+.
+``typedpy`` is a library for type-safe, strict, Python structures.
+It supports Python 3.4+.

 Features
 --------